Mercerenies/a-turtles-troll/README.md

 # Version 1.1

+* All features can be toggled on an individual basis using the `/turtle` command now
 * Stripped wood will now correctly trigger the bee effect
 * Nether brick works like netherrack and other "common nether materials" now
 * Rabbits are replaced by chickens now
-* All features can be toggled on an individual basis using the `/turtle` command now
+* All flowers (and berry bushes) give the wither effect now

 # Version 1.0